csharp-design-patterns/strategy/README.md

 }
 ```

-Then we create the *CalculateSalaryStrategyFactory* which are responsible for creating the concrete strategy class.
+Then we create the *CalculateSalaryStrategyFactory* which is responsible for creating the concrete strategy class.
 In this example the concrete strategy class is created according to ContractType enum:
 ```rb
 public static ICalculateSalaryStrategy GetCalculateSalaryStrategy(ContractType type) =>
     type switch